faithvoid/script.sakuraRewards/README.md

 Nope.
 This add-on specifically uses Insignia multiplayer statistic data and user-created achievements that target those statistics, none of this script is capable of reading offline information, and anything similar for singleplayer would be a Herculean task involving reading/writing memory addresses (not easily possible outside of devkit units) or save data.
 Even RetroAchievements doesn't have Xbox achievements for emulators, which have a much easier time accessing memory addresses for those types of things.
 - "I'm not getting any achievement notifications on login?"

 Make sure you've input your Insignia gamertag correctly into the add-on settings, as well as making sure your system is properly connected to the internet.
 If you're online and still having issues, try deleting "Q:/userdata/addon_data/script.sakuraRewards/achievements.txt" and restarting, this will re-generate your "unlocked achievements" file, which is used to prevent showing duplicate notifications on startup.
+If you're still having issues, please open an "Issue" thread on this repository, and copy the contents of your "xbmc.log" file from "Q:/home" to assist in debugging what may be going wrong.

 ## TODO:
 - Leaderboard support